compneuro-ncu/reproducible-neuroimaging/docs/source/preregistration.rst

 7. **Preregistration can shield you from post hoc critique.**

+Repetitive research must include the complete history and narrative of the project planning and development process.
+This includes information about the data, tools, methods, codes and documentation used in the research project.
+By keeping a complete history of our work, we can ensure the durability of the research, the reliable citation / recognition, and the usefulness of our and other work in our research fields.
 Preregistration protects the researcher from the influence of unwanted factors such as hidden moderator, inadequate manipulation check, different instruction and others.
 If you allow reviewers to take look at your plan of research, you will have it checked by scientists from your field.